europeana/Labs/api/repository.md

 * TOC
 {:toc}

 To organize its data Europeana uses a complex data model which is called the Europeana Data Model (EDM).
-A detailed description of EDM is beyond the scope of this documentation: the reader is referred to the extensive documentation on Europeana website.
+A detailed description of EDM is beyond the scope of this documentation: the reader is referred to the extensive documentation [on Europeana website](http://pro.europeana.eu/edm-documentation).
 However, a basic understanding of the data organization is necessary for implementing the API.
 The objective of this section is to provide this basic understanding.

+## EDM and Records

+Europeana API provides access to the Europeana repository, which is modeled using EDM.
+While EDM is an open flexible data model featuring various kind of resources and relations between them, the Europeana API (and the Europeana portal) supports the retrieval of a defined subgraph of EDM for expository purposes.
+These ‘atomic' EDM subgraphs usually contain one cultural heritage object (CHO), the aggregation information which connects the metadata and the digital representations together and a number of contextual resources such as the agents, places, concepts and time pertaining to the CHO.
+The further API documentation, in particular the [/record]() call refers to this subgraph as _object_.

 ## Identifying Records